martianbandit/Agentic-Coding-Framework/01_AI-RUN/04_PRD_Generation.md

 - Address accessibility compliance with WCAG standards

 ### Design and Architecture (Section 5)
 - **(Section 5.2 - Design System and Branding or equivalent): Elicit and document the user's core design preferences.
 If not provided, ask targeted questions about desired color palettes (primary, secondary, accent), typographic styles (e.g., modern, classic, playful), overall application mood/feel, and examples of admired designs.
-This information is crucial for initializing `design_conventions.md` later.**
+This information is crucial for populating the project-specific `../02_AI-DOCS/Conventions/design_conventions.md` file that will be created in the next phase.**
 - Propose a scalable, maintainable architecture with clear diagrams (Section 5.3)
 - Specify technology choices with justification for each selection
 - Define comprehensive data models with relationships and constraints